rhyspowell/BGS-Tally-v3/README.md

 # BGS-Tally-V3
-A plugin to count BGS work and send to a google sheet Designed for use by multiple Cmdr's
+A plugin to count BGS work and send to a google sheet designed for use by multiple Cmdr's

 Compatabile with Python 3 release